mattermost/docs/source/boards/accessing-boards.rst

 2. Select the **Focalboard Workspace** icon in the channel header.
 3. Create a board.

 Only members of channel you created/joined can access the board.
-However, you can use the share board feature to share a read-only board with anyone (incuding unauthenticated users) who has the generated link.
+However, you can share a read-only version of any board with anyone (including unauthenticated users) who has the generated link.